 There is our springtime tulip tour of the Netherlands and the Amsterdam tulip season.
-Remember, the best time to see tulips in Holland is from mid-April to early May.
+Remember, the best time to see tulips in Holland is from early-mid-April to mid-May.
 These flowers wait for no man, nor woman.
 And they show up when they are ready and not before.
 But it is worth putting in a little planning to get yourself to the Netherlands at this magical time of year.
 There is nothing else on earth quite like it.

 Join a Small Group or Private Tour to See Tulips in Holland—and Other Dutch Sights Too

 The Netherlands is a small country rich in history, color, flowers, and all kinds of wonderful sights and scenes for visitors to enjoy.
 It’s easy to do it on your own.
 But even easier to let someone else take care of the details.
 Here are a few private tours and small groups that can make sure you don’t miss a thing.
 Netherlands Activities on Get Your Guide.